KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setCollateralizationLowerBound(uint256 value)</summary>

   - **Description** - Sets the collateralizationLowerBound variable.
+    - `@param value` - the uint256 to use as the new value.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none